selbetar/askfmArchiver/README.md

 - sqlite3 (optional) - Needed if you want to inspect, query, or modify the database.

 ## Overview
-The tool archives a user profile and extracts all textual information and any attachments in the answer or the question section.
+The tool archives a user profile and extracts all textual information and any attachment in the answer or the question section.
 The only information it skips are polls.

 ## Usage